 By Travis Baugh

 The cost of a heat pump depends heavily on the type of system, its efficiency rating (SEER2/HSPF2), the size of your home, and heat pump installation complexity.
-While premium models and necessary infrastructure upgrades can increase the initial investment, local utility rebates and long-term energy savings significantly offset the total cost of ownership.
+Most homeowners pay between $2,000 and $30,000, depending on whether they choose a ductless, ducted, or geothermal system.
+While premium models and necessary infrastructure upgrades can increase the initial investment, local utility rebates and long-term energy savings help offset the total cost of ownership.

 What Factors Influence Heat Pump Pricing?